- U-M Benefits Office

-If you recently arrived at U-M, your insurance card may not be available on the Aetna Student Health website until about two weeks after you complete your check-in.
-You can use the temporary insurance certificate you received at your check-in until you can download or print your card from the Aetna Student Health website.
+If you recently arrived at U-M, your virtual insurance card may not be available on the Blue Care Network (BCN) website until about two weeks after you complete your check-in.
+You can use the temporary insurance certificate you received at your check-in until your virtual ID card is available.

 I started/ended my insurance in the middle of the month.
 Why am I being charged for the whole month?